Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-5-B2C/README.md

 git clone https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2.git
 ```

-> Given that the name of the sample is very long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is very long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 ### Step 2: Get your own Azure AD B2C tenant

-If you don't an Azure AD B2C tenant yet, you'll need to create an Azure AD B2C tenant by following [these instructions](https://azure.microsoft.com/documentation/articles/active-directory-b2c-get-started).
+If you don't have an Azure AD B2C tenant yet, you'll need to create an Azure AD B2C tenant by following [these instructions](https://azure.microsoft.com/documentation/articles/active-directory-b2c-get-started).

-### Step 3: Create your own user flow(policy)
+### Step 3: Create your own user flow (policy)

-This sample uses a unified sign-up/sign-in user flow(policy).
-Create this policy by following [the instructions here](https://azure.microsoft.com/documentation/articles/active-directory-b2c-reference-policies).
+This sample uses a unified sign-up/sign-in user flow (policy).
+Create this policy by following [these instructions on creating an AAD B2C tenant](https://azure.microsoft.com/documentation/articles/active-directory-b2c-reference-policies).
 You may choose to include as many or as few identity providers as you wish, but make sure **DisplayName** is checked.

-If you already have an existing unified sign-up/sign-in user flow(policy) in your Azure AD B2C tenant, feel free to re-use it.
+If you already have an existing unified sign-up/sign-in user flow (policy) in your Azure AD B2C tenant, feel free to re-use it.
 No need to create a new one just for this sample.

 Copy this policy name, so you can use it in step 5.